To install the

 Generally First Article Inspection is done on the first PC Boards assembled.
 When the assembly inspection is satisfactory at that point the PC Board can be built reliably in quantity.

-After completing the tutorial above, in the window at the bottom of the display click UNDRAW ALL.
-A new window opens, put check marks in all the boxes and click OK.
+After completing the tutorial above in the lower left of the SMART COLOR window at the bottom right of the display click REMOVE COLORS.
+A new window opens put check marks in all the boxes and click OK.
 The result is all component coloring is now cleared.
-Now single click the first part number displayed in the lower left of the screen under the "PART NUMBER" field.
-Then click BLINK in the bottom center of the screen.
+Now single click the first part number displayed in the SMART COLOR window at the bottom under the "PART NUMBER" field.
+Then click BLINK 1 P/N located on the right side of the SMART COLOR window.
 This will blink those components with that part number.
 In real life the person doing the first article inspection would check each of those components for the correct part number installed.
-If all where correct then they would color those components to indicate they are correct.
-Please do this now by clicking DRAW.
-Note a check mark has been placed to the left of the part number indicating it has been completed.
-The inspector would continue this process for each part number until all part numbers are colored at which point that would indicate the PC Board was assembled correctly with all components.
-At that point the PC Board can be built in quantity.
+If all components with that part number are correct then they would check off that part number to indicate it is correct.
+Please do this now by clicking CHECK OFF 1 P/N located on the right side of the SMART COLOR window.
+Note a check mark has been inserted to the left of the part number indicating it has been completed and also a color has been inserted to the right of the part number in that same color has been applied to components with that part number on the displayed PC board.
+The inspector would continue this process for each part number until all part numbers are checked off and colored at which point that would indicate all components on the PC Board have been assembled correctly.
+At that point the PC Board can be built in quantity as needed.

 To open the FIND window either at the top of the display click the FIND icon or from the main menu click EDIT then FIND.
 Next to search for a component type U4 in the top left field and click APPLY.
 The result is the cursor moves to U4 and U4 is highlighted in red.
 Note that APPLY finds what you are looking for and leaves the FIND window open for further finds or clicking OK closes the FIND window and locates the item you requested.